Cross Connection Editorial Guidelines

 Cross Connection is an online medium that informs our audiences about the qualitative measures of our vision and mission.
 It is published 22 times a year for the pastors and lay leadership of the Texas Annual Conference of The United Methodist Church.
 Notable stories are distributed through various social media channels.
 Newsworthy stories are pitched to United Methodist News Service (UMNS) and other news media.
 When a UMC leader is featured in a UMNS story and we are made aware of it, our staff runs the story in the following Cross Connection issue.

 In each of our 22 issues, we will spotlight a feature, and articles from our conference’s three foci: 1.
 Investing in the Young (including We Love All God’s Children); 2.
-Developing Vital Congregations; and 3.
+Developing Vital Congregations; 3.
 Developing Transformational Lay and Clergy Leaders.
-(Otherwise known as Young, Vital and Leader.)
+(Otherwise known as Young, Vital and Leader) with the editorial staff reaching out to churches of color regularly.
 The editorial staff does its best not to feature the same church or organization more than twice annually, although there are exceptions (subject to approval by the Director of Communications and/or the Assistant to the Bishop.)

 Our story ideas come from various sources: 1.
 Our editorial calendar with themes for timely story ideas.
 Our writer interviews sources and writes stories from these ideas, 2.
 The writer and communications staff cold calls one church every week from a different district for a story idea and develops a story from these ideas.
 3. Story ideas come in from our readership.
 Our writer interviews sources from these possible ideas and writes the story, and 4.
 The Director of Communications, District Superintendents and other cabinet members suggest story ideas based on what they are hearing in the field.